 Non-core subjects are taught weekly and link to our key questions where appropriate.
 The knowledge and skills taught are defined in our bespoke progressive learning journeys which are used to plan lesson sequences and assess skills taught.
 These are linked closely to the National Curriculum.

 Key Questions to drive learning and progress

 - What will we build together in Year 1?

 - Who flies in the skies?

 - Who’s been sitting in my chair?

 Exciting events in Year 1

-- We visit exciting places such as The Hippodrome and Hatton Country Farm as part of our learning experience.
+- We visit exciting places such as The Hippodrome, Hatton Country Farm and our local nature reserve as part of our learning experience.